How to Make a Wet Felted Rose

 Hot and cold water.

-- Plunge the petals and the stem first into hot water.then cold water, repeat twice.
+- Plunge the petals and the stem first in hot and then cold water, repeat twice.

 - Rinse carefully.